 Luckily, there's a way to avoid the simmering, resting, and crusted layer of gunk: use your oven.
 Yep, your oven is the rice cooker you never knew you had.

 My first experience cooking rice in the oven came from a Binging with Babish video.
 He casually mentions the technique when explaining how to make fried rice at home (which requires old white rice, FYI).
-Because of that, my instructions are based on his but feel free to experiment with your own timing and temperature if you want to.
+Because of that, my instructions are based on his, but feel free to experiment with your own timing and temperature if you want.

-While there isn't much information out there about why cooking rice in the oven is better than the stove, it's easy to make a guess based on common logic.
+While there isn't much information about why cooking rice in the oven is better than on the stove, it's easy to guess based on common logic.
 When you cook on the stove, all the heat source is focused on the pot's bottom.
-While most of the pot gets to cook from the simmer and the steam, the bottom layer of your rice gets that concerned heat blast, causing it to stick to the bottom of the pot and become gross.
+While most of the pot gets to cook from the simmer and the steam, the bottom layer of your rice gets that concentrated heat blast, causing it to stick to the bottom of the pot and become gross.

-In the oven, we don't have that problem.
+We don't have that problem in the oven.
 While it's true that the heat source on some ovens is on the bottom of the unit, it isn't directly focused on the bottom of your pot.
-Instead, the pot is heated all over, giving the oven-baked rice a chance to cook slowly and evenly.
+Instead, the pot is heated all over, allowing the oven-baked rice to cook slowly and evenly.

 Servings: 4